 Have you ever been stuck in a lease agreement you desperately want to break?
-Whatever the reason, breaking a lease can be a daunting task, especially if you're unfamiliar with your state's laws and regulations.
-In California, tenants and landlords have legal rights when it comes to breaking a lease, but navigating the process can be tricky.
+Whatever the reason, early lease termination can be a daunting task, especially if you're unfamiliar with your state's laws and regulations.
+In California, tenants and property management agents have legal rights when it comes to breaking a lease, but navigating the early lease termination process can be tricky.

-This guide will provide an overview of the steps you need to take to break a lease in California.
-So, let’s get right into it!
+This guide will provide an overview of the steps you need to move from your rental in California before the fixed term lease expires.

 Rental Agreements in California

-A rental agreement in California is a legal contract between a landlord and tenant that outlines the terms and conditions of a rental property.
-The agreement sets out the responsibilities and rights of both parties, including the amount of rent, the length of the lease, and any other provisions that may be relevant to the tenancy.
+A California lease agreement is a legal contract between a landlord and tenant that outlines the terms and conditions of a property.
+The lease agreement sets out the responsibilities and rights of tenants and landlords, including the amount of rent, when to pay rent, the length of the lease, and any other provisions that may be relevant to the tenancy.
+Unclear leases can scare off prospective tenants.

-In California, rental agreements can be either oral or written, although a written agreement is recommended as it provides a clear record of the terms of the agreement.
-The agreement must comply with California landlord-tenant laws and regulations, which govern the relationship between landlords and tenants and provide protections for both parties.
+In California, a rental lease can be either oral or written, although a written lease agreement is recommended for most landlords as it provides a clear record of the terms of the agreement for the tenant.
+The agreement must comply with California landlord tenant law and regulations, which govern the relationship between landlords and tenants and provide protections for both parties.

 Tenant carrying a large cardboard box